 Following analysis conducted in 2007, an overall skill level has been calculated by combining the formal qualification levels discussed above, with assumed NVQ/SVQ level equivalence of the various supervisory/management course recorded, and cross-referencing with the type of CSCS (or affiliate) card held.
-The resultant variable has been used to produce Figure 25, which illustrates the overall skill level of the workforce by region/nation.
+The resultant variable has been used to produce Figure 28 (over the page), which illustrates the overall skill level of the workforce by region/nation.

-On average, just 7% of workers had no evidenced skill/qualification level: compared with 11% in 2007, and 5% in the UK as a whole.
-Absence of evidenced skills/qualifications is slightly higher than average in Greater London (8%) but lower in Northern Ireland (1%), the East Midlands and the North East (2% and 2% respectively).
-The geographical areas in which construction workers are significantly more likely to hold qualifications at a higher level (level 3 or more) are Northern Ireland (54.9%) and the North East (41.6%).
+On average, just one in twenty (5%) workers has no evidenced skill/qualification level.
+Absence of evidenced skills/qualifications is slightly higher than average in Greater London (8%) and Scotland (7%), and lower in Northern Ireland (1%), the East Midlands and the North East (2% and 2% respectively).

-In Scotland, 38% have evidence of skill/qualification at level 1; 30% at level 2; and 20% at level 3.
-Across the UK workforce, just over a quarter (27%) have a skill/qualification equivalent to level 1 only; more than a third (37%) at level 2; another quarter (27%) at level 3.
+Across the UK workforce, just over a quarter (27%) of the construction workforce is assessed to have evidence of skill/qualification at level 1; more than a third (37%) at level 2; another quarter (27%) at level 3.